Welcome to Visited Vertebrata Palasiatica, Today is

 Conflict of Interest: The authors declare that they have no conflict of interest.

-Misconduct and unethical behavior may be identified and brought to the attention of the editor and publisher at any time, by anyone.
+Misconduct and unethical behavior may be identified and brought to the attention of editors and the publisher at any time by anyone.
 Misconduct and unethical behavior may include, but need not be limited to, examples as outlined above.

-Whoever informs the editor or publisher of such conduct should provide sufficient information and evidence for an investigation to be initiated.
+Whoever informs editors or the publisher of such conduct should provide sufficient information and evidence for an investigation to be initiated.
 All allegations should be taken seriously and treated in the same way, until a successful decision or conclusion is reached.

 2.2 Investigation

-An initial decision should be taken by the editor, who should consult with or seek advice from the publisher, if appropriate.
+An initial decision should be taken by editors, who should consult with or seek advice from the publisher, if appropriate.
 Evidence should be gathered, while avoiding spreading any allegations beyond those who need to know.

 Minor misconduct might be dealt with without the need to consult more widely.
 In any event, the author should be given the opportunity to respond to any allegations.